 - The east-west Hubbard Street used to be called Austin Avenue, despite the north-south Austin Avenue also being located on the far west side.
-In River North, it was known as Michigan Street; this was when Michigan Avenue was still called Lincoln Park Boulevard.
-The Northwest cornerstone at Hubbard and Wells reads "Michigan".
+In River North, it was known as Michigan Street; this was when Michigan Avenue north of the river was still called Pine Street (and Lincoln Park Boulevard near Chicago Avenue).
+The Northwest cornerstone at Hubbard and Wells reads “Michigan”.

 - Financial Place in the Loop was once named Sherman Street.
 The Southeast cornerstone at the intersection with Jackson Street still reads “Sherman Street”.

 - Wells Street in the Loop was originally Fifth Avenue.
 The Northeast cornerstone at Wells and Quincy (just below the Quincy Brown Line stop) still reads “S. Fifth Avenue.”